KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 ![2023-06-29 (1)](https://github.com/KristofferLarsson5/Temperature-and-Humitidy-System/assets/117590527/7a331f4f-f066-4ea0-ace1-616615552b1a)

+**5.3 Creation of feeds**

+Step 1: In adafruit.com go to IO and then Feeds

+Step 2: Create two new feeds, on named temperature-graph and one named humitidy-graph.
+These feeds will be of use to us later

-If you have any problem with the installation then I highly reccomend this video:
+If you have any problem with the installation or MQTT/Adafruit then I highly reccomend this video:

 https://www.youtube.com/watch?v=ybCMXqsQyDw